-“Sixteen years ago, when we renovated our business school, we captured time-lapsed photos of the project.
+“Sixteen years ago, when we renovated our business school, we captured time-lapse photos of the project.
 This time around, we contacted our internal IT people.
-The camera they offered us did not have time-lapse capabilities, so we wanted to find a more advanced technology,” said Stanton.
+The camera they offered us did not have time-lapse capabilities, so we wanted to find more advanced technology,” said Stanton.
 “Older technologies included an IP address where you could view the camera, but it required the installation of new software.
-We wanted to make it easy to see our camera views without downloading any new software.”
+We wanted to make it easy to see our camera views without downloading anything.”

-The OxBlue interface provides a complete solution that is not complex.
-Access can range from completely public to restricted with several security options.
-The interface allows an unlimited amount of users to stay up-to-date on project progress as well as review historical documentation.
+The OxBlue interface provided a complete solution that is not complex.
+Access can range from completely public to restricted with several security options, and an unlimited number of users can stay up-to-date on project progress and view historical documentation.

-“We also send out a project update and still shots every Friday.
-If we are expecting a delay in traffic or that streets will be blocked off, we include that information in the weekly update,” said Stanton.
+“We also sent out a project update and still shots every Friday.
+If we were expecting a delay in traffic or that streets would be blocked off, we included that information in the weekly update,” said Stanton.

 General contractor Bond Brothers Inc. found the cameras to be useful in three important ways: keeping the fast-moving project on schedule, staying within budget, and as an internal tool for continuous improvement.

-Kevin A. Cooke, director of operations for Bond, is responsible for managing schedules and budgets, as well as constantly interacting with clients to ensure that Bond is meeting their goals at every phase of the project.
+Kevin A. Cooke, director of operations for Bond, was responsible for managing schedules and budgets, as well as constantly interacting with clients to ensure they were meeting their goals at every phase of the project.

 “Because of my position, my hands are on nearly every project in the company, so I have the opportunity to see a lot of products out there,” said Cooke.
 “The OxBlue camera is very easy to use and the clarity is tremendous.”